JoseAlbertoTizon/RPG_Game/readme.md

 # RPG_Game

-##This Project was made for our college exam.
-Our objective was to make a RPG game evolving graph and binarie tree, we used C++ 17 and SFML 2.6.1. librarie´s.
+##This Project was made for a college final exam.
+Our objective was to make a RPG game evolving graph and binary trees, we used C++ 17 and the library SFML 2.6.1.

 Table of Contents
 =================